-Table 50 NETWORK > WLAN (continued)
+Table 52 NETWORK > WLAN (continued)

-LABEL DESCRIPTION Allow between WLAN and WAN 2 Select this check box to forward NetBIOS packets from the WLAN to WAN port 2 and from WAN port 2 to the WLAN.
-Clear this check box to block all NetBIOS packets going from the WLAN to WAN port 2 and from WAN port 2 to the WLAN.
+LABEL DESCRIPTION Allow between WLAN and WAN 1 Select this check box to forward NetBIOS packets from the WLAN to WAN 1 and from WAN 1 to the WLAN.
+Clear this check box to block all NetBIOS packets going from the WLAN to WAN 1 and from WAN 1 to the WLAN.
+Allow between WLAN and WAN 2 Select this check box to forward NetBIOS packets from the WLAN to WAN 2 and from WAN 2 to the WLAN.
+Clear this check box to block all NetBIOS packets going from the WLAN to WAN 2 and from WAN 2 to the WLAN.
 Allow between WLAN and DMZ Select this check box to forward NetBIOS packets from the WLAN to the DMZ and from the DMZ to the WLAN.
 If your firewall is enabled with the default policy set to block WLAN to DMZ traffic and DMZ to WLAN traffic, you also need to configure WLAN to DMZ and DMZ to WLAN firewall rules that forward NetBIOS traffic.
 Clear this check box to block all NetBIOS packets going from the WLAN to the DMZ and from the DMZ to the WLAN.
 Apply Click Apply to save your changes back to the ZyWALL.
 Reset Click Reset to begin configuring this screen afresh.